 Finally there's a social impact and diverse culture shock of living long-term in Nepal.
 Many people are enchanted by short stays and holidays in Nepal but the reality of tourism vs living in Nepal are quite different.
 The expat communities do exist but are very small in comparison to other countries.
 Social isolation is a reality.

 Careful consideration needs to be taken before making a permanent move to Nepal.

-As previously written Nepal's economy is quite poor.
+As previously written Nepal's economy is on the rise yet the mentality in Nepal is that there is no money poor.
 Unemployment is high and regular jobs do not pay all that well for most foreigners needs. e.g. additional health care, sanitary needs etc.

 Skilled foreigners may find it easier to obtain employment in Nepal by applying for jobs in foreign companies working in Nepal. e.g. engineering companies.

 There are several start-ups in Nepal hiring foreigners but again the long-term prospects are limited as the investors are largely funded by overseas workers or via family wealth.

 Enterprising people with money to invest will find working visas easy to obtain.
 You'll also have no end of Nepalese people offering to help you get started.
 However owning a business yourself within Nepal cannot legally happen.
 Your business needs to be registered outside of Nepal unless you want to own a minority of the business or be a silent partner.

 All in all it's not uncommon to hear success stories from foreigners "living in Nepal" only to never hear from them again after a year or two.